ethereum-optimism/optimism/packages/contracts-bedrock/README.md

 - `TargetContract_Init` for contracts that perform basic setup to be reused in other test contracts.
 - `TargetContract_Function_Test` for contracts containing happy path tests for a given function.
 - `TargetContract_Function_TestFail` for contracts containing sad path tests for a given function.

+## Withdrawaing From Fee Vaults

+See the file `scripts/FeeVaultWithdrawal.s.sol` to withdraw from the L2 fee vaults.
+It includes instructions on how to run it. `foundry` is required.